An Expectation-Maximization Algorithm for Training Clean Diffusion Models from Corrupted Observations: Acknowledgement

+This work was supported by the National Natural Science Foundation of China(62371007) and the National Key Research and Development Program of China (2022YFC3401100).

 We provide the implementation details and more results in the appendix.
 We first describe our network architecture and training settings in Sec.~\ref{sec:appendix-implementation}, then show initialization details in Sec.~\ref{sec:appendix-initialization}.
-More generation results are also provided in Sec.~\ref{sec:appendix-generative}.
+More results are also provided in Sec.~\ref{sec:appendix-inpainting} and Sec.~\ref{sec:appendix-generative}.